wasmCloud/weld/smithy-bindgen/README.md

 - one wasmcloud first-party interface

-  The single-file paramter is a path relative to the wasmcloud interfaces git repo `wasmcloud/interfaces`
+  The single-file parameter is a path relative to the wasmcloud interfaces git repo `wasmcloud/interfaces`

   ```
   smithy_bindgen!("httpserver/httpserver.smithy", "org.wasmcloud.interfaces.httpserver");